 3 - Ginger Beer

 Ginger beer offers a spicier kick than ginger ale.
-It’s bolder in flavor.
-We find it jazzes up drinks with a robust ginger taste.
+It's bolder in flavor, made from fermented ginger root.

 Ginger beer isn't as sweet, making it perfect for mixing.
 We use it in cocktails for an extra zing.